SFDO-Tooling/CumulusCI/docs/get_started.rst

 We recommend a retrieve of MetaData via the MetaData API (via ``sfdx``), followed by converting the source format from "metadata" to "``sfdx``".

 #.
 If the metadata you want to retrieve is not already in a package, `create one <https://help.salesforce.com/articleView?id=creating_packages.htm>`_.
-    * Ensure that the package namespace matches the namespace you entered when running ``cci project init``.
+    * If your project is for a managed package, ensure that the package namespace matches the namespace you entered when running ``cci project init``.
 #.
 Run the `retrieve command <https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_mdapi.htm#cli_reference_retrieve>`_ to extract your package metadata::

     $ sfdx force:mdapi:retrieve -p package_name -r /path/to/project/